UK woman arrested in Dubai after reporting rape

 The press office for the British Consulate in Dubai said it was supporting a British woman and her family, adding: "We have raised the case with the UAE Government, and would like to see it progress as quickly as possible."

-Dubai is one of seven states that make up the United Arab Emirates, or UAE.
+Dubai is one of seven emirates that make up the United Arab Emirates, or UAE.

-According to Detained in Dubai, the woman was "gang-raped" by a group of British nationals.
+According to Detained in Dubai, the woman was "gang-raped" by the British nationals.

 Stirling said the woman had been released on bail but had had her passport confiscated.